18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 The quoter should submit a minimum of one (1) to a maximum of five (5) source code examples (no more than five (5) examples will be considered) demonstrating relevant projects.
-Along with GitHub source code submissions, quoters may submit a three (3) page narrative discussing its general relevant project experience.
-Narratives must correspond with GitHub source code submissions.
-Each project example narrative shall be no more than three (3) standard pages (8 ½ X 11 with 1” margins and at least a 11pt Font); page count does not include GitHub submissions.
+Along with version-controlled source code repository submissions, quoters must submit a three (3) page narrative for up to five (5)corresponding projects(s) discussingits general relevant project experience (total of up to 15 pages for all project narratives).
+Narratives must correspond with source code submissions.
+Each project example narrative shall be no more than three (3) standard pages (8 ½ X 11 with 1” margins and at least a 11pt Font); page count does not include the repository.
 Please provide a point of contact (email address and telephone number) for each project submitted.

+The source code must have been developed by either the Offeror itself, a teaming partner that is proposed in response to this RFQ; or an employee  or teaming partner of the quoter that is being proposed as this BPA.

 For Source Code submissions, at a minimum Quoters shall submit:

-1)  The references to one or more source code samples, which must be either links to Git repositories (either credentialed or public); or
+1)  The references to one or more source code samples, which must be either links to   web-based repositories (either credentialed or public); or

-2) Equivalent version-controlled repositories that provides TTS with the full revision history for all files.
+2) Equivalent version-controlled repositories that provides TTS with the full revision history for all files (for example, a zipped folder containing a Git-backed project, including the Git metadata).

-If the relevant projects to source code samples provided do not include associated references to user research plans and design artifacts demonstrating how ongoing user research was incorporated into the project; then the Quoter must submit a user research plan and design
+If all of the source code samples provided do not include associated references to user research plans and design artifacts demonstrating how ongoing user research was incorporated into the project; then the Quoter must submit a user research plan and design